rendani44/Enterprise-IT-Support-Service-Desk-Operations-Homelab/file-services-and-access-permission-management/README.md

 \\RENDANI-SA01\Finance Department
 ```

 Successful access from the client workstation confirms that share-level permissions, NTFS permissions, and Active Directory group membership are all correctly aligned.
-This validation step is critical — it proves that the permission chain functions as intended from the perspective of an authenticated end user, not just from the server console.
+This validation step is critical, it proves that the permission chain functions as intended from the perspective of an authenticated end user, not just from the server console.
 <img width="1310" height="658" alt="Screenshot from 2026-04-18 02-27-38" src="https://github.com/user-attachments/assets/419a045c-f0ac-4671-aca7-582c088b4818" />

 ### 6. Client Access Optimisation